 By contrast, Talkspace expenses could be covered by the insurance of somewhere around 40 million Americans right now.
 Cigna, Humana and other major insurers will cover costs of Talkspace.
 So if you have very good health insurance from Cigna, Humana, Premera Blue Cross Blue Shield, or Optum, you might be able to shave off some of the extra cost of Talkspace, as compared to BetterHelp cost.

-BetterHelp’s lowest price of $35 per week, however, is almost equivalent to the copay you’d pay, in many cases, even if you were able to cover it with an insurance plan.
-So BetterHelp’s most affordable subscription, which includes a live session each week along with unlimited messaging, is still the best path in our opinion.
+BetterHelp’s lowest price of $48 per week for those who need financial assistance, however, is not much more than the copay you’d pay, in many cases, even if you were able to cover it with an insurance plan.
+So BetterHelp’s most affordable subscription, which includes a live session each week along with unlimited messaging, is the best value in our opinion.

 Conclusion: BetterHelp cost can be much less than Talkspace

 This breakdown shows how qualifying for BetterHelp financial aid yields just as low of a per-week cost as any Talkspace plan, even though the most competitive Talkspace plan doesn’t include live therapy sessions.

 |Full psychiatric service||